Clear Coat Failure

 The fundamental problem is two fold:

-1. There is no standardization regarding terms (clear coat is really the same as what most people would call car paint)
+1. There is no standardization of terms within this industry (clear coat is really the same as what most people would call car paint)

 2. People simply do not understand paint systems of factory built cars (most people talk about car paint and clear coat as separate things, when in fact you cannot have one without the other)